ExCL-Docs/excl-user-docs/hosts/emu.md

 ## Access
+login.excl.ornl.gov ==> emu-gw ==> emu ==> {n0-n7}

+* emu-gw is an x86-based gateway node.

+* The host emu is the system board controller (sbc) and individual nodes are to be access

-Key-based ssh login from login.excl.ornl.gov.
-If you can't log in you do not have access.
-If you should have access please contact excl-help@ornl.gov.
+* Connections to emu from the emu-gw are via preset ssh keys that are created during account creation.
+If you can't log in your user account/project do not have access to EMU systems.

 ## Development Workflow